hagerkhaledabdelmonem/Hotel_Rating_Prediction/README.md

 |       Accuracy             |    71.24330468628904    |  71.39314193203934   |        72.0321030604688        |        72.18538484060417       |

-#### The best models for Classificatiion when we use split data train and test are RandomForestRegressor and AdaBoostClassifier, they have high Accuracy
+#### The best models for Classificatiion when we use split data train and test are RandomForestRegressor and AdaBoostClassifier, they have high Accuracy